 Guess what?!
 Our CEO managed to get his hands on the brand new Xiaomi Mi Mix!
-Of course we had to tell you all about it.
-We have to warn you- this phone is pretty awesome but unfortunately US Mobile won’t be selling it, and as far as we know it can’t be used on all American networks.
-However, it is GSM compatible, so we popped a SIM in and found that the frequency bands supported US LTE.
+Of course, we had to tell you all about it.
+We have to warn you- this phone is pretty awesome, but unfortunately, US Mobile won’t be selling it, and as far as we know, it can’t be used on all American networks.
+However, it is GSM compatible, so we popped a SIM and found that the frequency bands supported US LTE.
 But even if we can’t sell it, we sure can review it!

 Super busy?
 Here’s the quick review:

 Want to know more?
 Here’s the full review:

 When we first saw the specifications on this phone, we let out an audible “WOW.”
 We can’t remember the last time we’ve ever said that for a phone since maybe introducing the iPhone 3G.
 Holding it in your hand makes you feel like we’ve finally entered into the future.
 A phone of this caliber is might not something you’d expect from Xiaomi, but rather more from Apple or Google.